-The awards committee's procedures prohibit any communication with jurors on behalf of an entry.
+The awards jury's procedures prohibit any communication with jurors on behalf of an entry.
 Such communication is cause for disqualification.
 Winning entries become the property of APA.

 No registration fee or other costs are required for submitting a nomination.
-Nominators do not need to be members of APA to submit entries
+Nominators do not need to be members of APA to submit entries.

-Additional information about submitting a 2013 HUD Secretary's Opportunity & Empowerment Award, along with the online nomination form, is available on the APA website (www.planning.org/awards/).
+Additional information about submitting a 2016 HUD Secretary's Opportunity and Empowerment Award, along with the online nomination form, is available on APA's website (www.planning.org/awards/).

-If you have questions or need additional information, contact APA Public Affairs Associate Roberta Rewers by e-mail, rrewers@planning.org, or by phone, 312-786-6395
+If you have questions or need additional information, contact APA Public Affairs Coordinator Roberta Rewers by e-mail, rrewers@planning.org, or by phone, 312-786-6395.